Kelly Dodd Hints At ‘RHOC’ Spinoff, Which Of Her Co-Stars Are Reportedly Gunning For A New Show?

 During an interview on the Everything Iconic with Danny Pellegrino podcast days ago, Dodd opened up about her thoughts on the “Tres Amigas” and said that they “all belong together.”
 As for their alleged plans to launch their own show, Dodd told host Pellegrino that Gunvalson, Judge, and Beador “want their own show.”

-“Yeah, they’re going into business together, they want to go on the road, they want to do, like, a Luann [de Lesseps] thing,” she explained, according to a September 3 report from All About the Real Housewives.
+“They want to go on the road, they want to do, like, a Luann [de Lesseps] thing,” she explained, according to a September 3 report from All About the Real Housewives.

 As for what Gunvalson, Judge, and Beador could have to offer fans in their own on-stage production, it’s hard to say.
 Although de Lesseps dances, sings, and tells jokes throughout her performances, it’s unclear if any of the Orange County-based stars are trained to do any such thing.

-Rumors Gunvalson, Judge, and Beador’s potential show first began swirling earlier this summer following Gunvalson’s sudden demotion on The Real Housewives of Orange County.
+Rumors of Gunvalson, Judge, and Beador’s potential show first began swirling earlier this summer following Gunvalson’s sudden demotion on The Real Housewives of Orange County.

 According to the July report, nothing has been finalized when it comes to the ladies’ show but all three of the longtime co-stars are reportedly hopeful about their future collaboration.
 After all, with Gunvalson having only filmed a “friend” role for Season 14, the women have been wanting an excuse to spend more time with one another.